<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Buffalo

 Consider a fun overnight at the Occidental Hotel, where previous guests include Butch Cassidy and President Teddy Roosevelt.
-Downtown, you can shop and stroll among historic buildings with the Bighorn Mountains as your backdrop.
-And, if you’re feeling adventurous, try a Buffalo burger at one of the restaurants happy to serve you local fare.
+Downtown, shop and stroll among historic buildings with the Bighorn Mountains as your backdrop.
+And, if you’re feeling adventurous, try a buffalo burger at one of the restaurants that are happy to serve you local fare.

 Mount Rushmore South DakotaPhoto by Jean Beller via Unsplash